KE25 SR |

 So a bit of researching and planning and I had a basis for an engine transplant.

-swap came when I was given the option of having my collarbone straightened after breaking
+conversion came when I was given the option of having my collarbone straightened after breaking

 it earlier in the year.
 That gave me 4 weeks to complete the swap before returning

 to work.
 The collarbone operation was on 4th December '00.
-The first 1.1/2
+The first 1-1/2

 weeks afterwards I was physically incapacitated so had no progress.
 I had my father